 Why might probiotic foods like sauerkraut help with PTSD?

-They are linked with improved mood, reduced anxiety symptoms, and reduced psychological stress.
-Fermented foods help also affect and improve processing of emotions in some clinical work.
+Probiotics are linked with improved mood, reduced anxiety symptoms, and reduced psychological stress.
+Fermented foods help also affect and improve the processing of emotions in some clinical work.
+Tip: While we don’t know for sure if sauerkraut specifically helps with PTSD, adding some to your daily routine won’t hurt and might help.

 10. Schizophrenia and mania